SAP-samples/codejam-cap-llm/exercises/03-explore-genai-hub/README.md

 ![Chat 1/2](assets/chat.png)

-In the **Chat Context** tab right under **Context History** you can set the number of messages that should be send to the model.
+In the **Chat Context** tab right under **Context History**, you can set the number of messages that should be send to the model.
 So how much of the chat history should be provided as context to the model for each new request.
 You can add a **System Message** to describe the role or give more information of what is expected from the model.
 You can also provide example inputs and outputs.

 ![Chat 2/2](assets/chat_2.png)